4rge/Shell-Script-Templates/Sh-Menu-Using-JSON-or-YAML/README.md

 - `bash`
 - `jq`: A command-line JSON processor (can be installed using your package manager).
 - `yq`: A command-line YAML processor (can be installed using your package manager).
+-  `A Web Browser`: A web browser.
+(Not tested on text-based web-browsers.)

 ## Usage